tritemio/smbits/content/2016-01/photon-hdf5.rst

 - www.photon-hdf5.org - the Homepage
 - Official documentation: specifications, reading and writing guides and more.
-- Example data files
+- Example Photon-HDF5 data files
 - Examples of reading Photon-HDF5 (in multiple languages)
-- Writing Photon-HDF5 in python (using phconvert) or other languages (using phforge)
+- Writing Photon-HDF5 in python (phconvert) or other languages (phforge)
-- Online service to convert data files (HT3 or SPC) to Photon-HDF5 (using Jupyter notebooks and www.mybinder.org).
+- Online service to convert data files (from HT3 or SPC) to Photon-HDF5 (using Jupyter notebooks and www.mybinder.org).

 The online converter, in particular, allows trying the file conversion